anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_4 title="Enroll exchange" artwork-align="center"}

-In case the TLS connection to the registrar is already closed, the Registrar-Agent opens a new TLS connection with the registrar as stated in {{pvr}}.

-### Request Artifact: Pledge Enroll-Request (PER)

 As specified in {{tper}} deviating from BRSKI the PER is not a raw PKCS#10.
-As the Registrar-Agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per_example}}.
+As the Registrar-Agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per-artifact}}.

 EST {{RFC7030}} standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen, /cacerts) on the registrar cannot be used for BRSKI-PRM.
-This is caused by the utilization of signature wrapped-objects in BRSKI-PRM.
+This is caused by the utilization of signature-wrapped objects in BRSKI-PRM.
-As EST requires to sent a raw PKCS#10 request to e.g., "/.well-known/est/simpleenroll" endpoint, this document makes an enhancement by utilizing EST but with the exception to transport a signature wrapped PKCS#10 request.
+As EST requires to sent a raw PKCS#10 request to e.g., "/.well-known/est/simpleenroll" endpoint, this document makes an enhancement by utilizing EST but with the exception to transport a signature-wrapped PKCS#10 request.
-Therefore a new endpoint for BRSKI-PRM on the registrar is defined as "/.well-known/brski/requestenroll"
+Therefore a new endpoint for BRSKI-PRM on the registrar is defined as `/.well-known/brski/requestenroll`.

-The Registrar-Agent SHALL send the PER to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestenroll"
+The Registrar-Agent SHALL send the PER to the registrar by HTTP POST to the endpoint at `/.well-known/brski/requestenroll`.

 The Content-Type header of PER is: `application/jose+json`.

 This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the EE (RegAgt) certificate for TLS and the provided PVR as JSON-in-JWS object.
+Note, the registrar is already aware that the bootstrapping is performed in a pledge-responder-mode due to the use of the Registrar-Agent EE certificate for TLS and the provided PVR as JSON-in-JWS object.

 * If the registrar receives a PER with Content-Type header: `application/jose+json`, it MUST verify the wrapping signature using the certificate indicated in the JOSE header.

 * The registrar verifies that the pledge's certificate (here IDevID), carried in "x5c" header field, is accepted to join the domain after successful validation of the PVR.

-### Enroll Pledge by Domain CA (backend interaction)
+### Request Artifact: Pledge Enroll-Request (PER)

+Identifical to the PER artifact defined in {{per-artifact}}.
+The Registrar-Agent MUST NOT modify PERs received from pledges.

+### Backend Request Artifact: Registrar Enroll-Request (RER)

 If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the Enroll-Request with the corresponding domain CA.
 It creates a Registrar Enroll-Request (RER) by utilizing the protocol expected by the domain CA.